 All unsecured debt, with some exceptions will be included in bankruptcy.
 Furthermore, bank overdrafts, personal loans, Income Tax and VAT, utility bills, credit card debts, negative equity in the sale of a repossessed property, rent arrears and most other unsecured debts will also fall into bankruptcy.
 Fines, some council tax and a few other debts may be exempt.
 Secured debts however fall outside of bankruptcy.
 As an example, a home you wish to retain is outside of bankruptcy as long as you can keep up with the repayments on your mortgage.

 There are some restrictions when you are declared bankrupt and those include not being able to open a bank account with a credit facility, work as an MP or borrow more than £500 without declaring that you are bankrupt first.
 There are some other occupations that you may not be able to work in however we will inform you of those professions affected.

 Bankruptcy lasts for a maximum period of 12 months.

-Your credit rating will be affected however it will be no worse than in an IVA.
+Your credit rating will be affected, however, it will be no worse than in an IVA(individual voluntary arrangement).
 Over time, you will be able to restore your credit history and rating to its original position.